 To trigger the ML model training process, ML training MnS consumer needs to create MLTrainingRequest instances on the ML training MnS producer.
 The MLTrainingRequest MOI is contained under one MLTrainingFunction MOI.

-The MLTrainingRequest MOI may represent the request for initial ML model training or re-training.
-For ML model re-training, the MLTrainingRequest is associated to one MLModel for re-training a single ML model or associated to one MLModelCoordinationGroup.

-The MLTrainingRequest includes information about a ML training type to define the type of training requested by the MnS consumer.
-The training type can be one of the following: (1) initial training, where the MnS consumer requests to train an ML model of which the instance does not exist yet, (2) pre-specialised training, where the ML model is trained on a dataset that is not specific to any particular type of inference, (3) re-training, where the ML model is re-trained on the same type of dataset on which it was previously trained to support the same type of inference, and (4) fine-tuning, where the ML model is trained to adapt it to support a new single type of inference.
+The MLTrainingRequest represents the request for one of the following training types: : (1) initial training, where the MnS consumer requests to train an ML model of which the instance does not exist yet, (2) pre-specialised training, where the ML model is trained on a dataset that is not specific to any particular type of inference, (3) re-training, where the ML model is re-trained on the same type of dataset on which it was previously trained to support the same type of inference, and (4) fine-tuning, where the ML model is trained to adapt it to support a new single type of inference.
+For re-training, the MLTrainingRequest is always associated to one MLModel or one MLModelCoordinationGroup.

 The aIMLInferenceName means the inference type will be used for conducting inference.

 The MLTrainingRequest has a source to identify where it is coming from, which is represented with trainingRequestSource attribute.
 This attribute may be used by an ML training MnS producer to prioritize the training resources for different sources.